- Are You Drinking Enough Water? HOT

 Also avoid tablets that crumble and fall apart.
 Good quality tablets will dissolve at a more or less even rate, and will simply get smaller over time while keeping their shape.
 This is especially important if a floating chlorinator is going to be used.

 Automatic chlorine feeders are very popular with pool owners because of their ease of use and the help they provide in properly maintaining a swimming pool.
-Chemical feeders will meter out precise amounts into the pool automatically, while allowing the pool owner a means of precise control over the amounts that are dumped into the swimming pool.
+Chemical feeders will meter out precise amounts into the pool automatically while allowing the pool owner a means of precise control over the amounts that are dumped into the swimming pool.

 Calculating how much chlorine to use will involve some math but nothing too complicated.
 The hardest part is determining the total gallons in the pool.
 Luckily, many pool supply houses provide online calculators to help, such as the one at http://www.havuz.org/pool-calculators.htm.

 But, what is most important is consistency.
-Make sure to check the pH levels every two to three days as the pH level will effect how well the chlorine sanitizes the pool.
-And, keep in mind that the chlorine is neutralized when it interacts with any contaminant and by sunlight.
+Make sure to check the pH levels every two to three days as the pH level will affect how well the chlorine sanitizes the pool.
+And, keep in mind that chlorine is neutralized when it interacts with any contaminant and by sunlight.
 If the proper levels of chlorine are not being maintained with a floating device that uses one-inch tablets, you may need to go with three-inch tablets or adjust the chlorine feeder if you have an automatic system.
-Stay consistent with testing of the water, and any changes can be quickly caught and corrected.
+Stay consistent with testing of pool water, and any changes can be quickly caught and corrected.